sa-concept-refactoring/doc/chapters/projectManagement.typ

 == Approach <approach>

-// Development work occurred on both Linux and Windows utilizing CLion with the Ninja build system.
-// The language server features were tested using Visual Studio Code and the clangd extension.

 To discuss the ongoing process a weekly meeting with the advisor was held were it was discussed what work has been done and what is planned for the next week.
 Receiving a feedback of the ongoing development is quite important as the direction we are going to can be assessed and adjusted in just a week.